FionaWright/CherryPip/PLAN.md

 - Frustum Culling
 - Texture/Model reuse
-- Descriptor heap sharing
+- Descriptor heap sharing (Wait to see if it's worth it)
-- CBVMatrices caching
-- Show FPS, Current Scene